-There are over 11 million registered recreational boats in the United States.
-Approximately 40 percent of these vessels are registered in the 18 coastal states within the Study Area (U.S. Coast Guard, 2015).
-Sport fishing has long been one of America's most popular recreational activities.
+There were about 11.8 million registered recreational vessels in the United States in 2016.
+Approximately 42 percent of these vessels are registered in the 18 coastal states within the Study Area (U.S. Coast Guard, 2017).
+Many of these vessels are used for saltwater sport fishing, which has long been one of America's most popular recreational activities.
 Recreational fishing also influences the economies in many coastal communities by providing jobs, income, and sales.
-In 2014, approximately 10 million recreational anglers across the United States took 68 million saltwater fishing trips around the country.
-Approximately 89 percent of these recreational angler trips were off the U.S. Atlantic and Gulf coasts (National Marine Fisheries Service, 2015e).
-In 2014, 56 percent of the recreational catch (measured by numbers of fish) was taken from inland waters.
-Almost 34 percent came from state waters and just over 10 percent of the catch came from the U.S territorial sea out to the Exclusive Economic Zone.
-The majority of trips in the Atlantic and Gulf of Mexico fished primarily in inland waters (National Marine Fisheries Service, 2015e).
+In 2015, approximately 9 million recreational anglers across the United States took 61 million saltwater fishing trips around the country.
+Approximately 90 percent of these recreational angler trips were off the U.S. Atlantic (56 percent) and Gulf (34 percent) coasts (National Marine Fisheries Service, 2016a).
+In 2015, 55 percent of the recreational catch (measured by numbers of fish) was taken from inland waters.
+Almost 35 percent came from state waters and just over 10 percent of the catch came from the U.S. territorial sea out to the Exclusive Economic Zone.
+The majority of trips in the Atlantic and Gulf of Mexico fished primarily in inland waters (i.e., estuaries) (National Marine Fisheries Service, 2016a).